sergionr2/RacingRobot/README.md

 The best model (lowest error on the validation data) will be saved as *cnn_model_tmp.pth*.

-6. Test the trained neural network
+6. Test the trained neural network (you can use `-i` option to test it on a video)

 ```
 python -m train.test -f path/to/dataset/folder -w cnn_model_tmp.pth